 Today Shapovalov and Khmelnitsky are in jail.
 They have not yet familiarized themselves with the case materials, because the pre-trial investigation is ongoing.
 Both face 12 years in prison.
 Traditionally, the investigation, having completed its work, will hand the proceedings over to the court - it will decide what kind of punishment the officials deserve.

 The war, no matter how it sounds, served as a kind of trigger for Ukrainian society.
-If previously Ukrainians looked at corruption as a problem that was almost impossible to “root out,” and officials who “got burned” by bribes were only ridiculed on TV, today every scandal evokes anger and a desire to punish using the most severe methods.
+If earlier Ukrainians looked at corruption as a problem that was almost impossible to “root out,” and officials who “got burned” by bribes were only ridiculed on TV, today every scandal evokes anger and a desire to punish using the most severe methods.

 Two Defense Department officials may have been stealing money from low-quality body armor for the Army.
 The deputy minister wanted to get a “share” in the purchase of generators.
 The Supreme Judge “resolved issues” of influential people using his connections, and the Privat group “laundered” the money of its clients using all available methods and schemes.
 Anti-corruption and law enforcement agencies today are trying to bring these cases to court, and what the court will decide is a matter of time.
 One thing is obvious - today, in the conditions of a virtually existential struggle for the integrity of the state, society is unlikely to calmly react to the fact that one of the defendants in high-profile crimes unexpectedly turns out to be free or the cases fall apart directly in the courtroom.